brianom95/brianom95.github.io/_pages/about.md

 - Walking 100,000 steps in a day
 - Self-supported FKT for climbing the highest point in every Irish county in one week
 - Self-supported FKT for climbing Ireland’s 13 peaks over 3,000 ft in one day
-- Brian’s Big Three; kayaking the River Shannon from source to sea, hiking the Wicklow Way, and cycling Malin Head to Mizen Head — all in one month
+- Brian’s Big Three; kayaking the River Shannon from source to sea, hiking the Wicklow Way and cycling Malin Head to Mizen Head — all in one month

 As travel reopened, so did bigger horizons.
 To date, I’ve:
 - Visited 75 countries